 Depending on your settings, these factors can effect the finished look of your mosaic greatly.
 A balance is needed for a good result.

-Today mosaics are created to be hung on the wall.
+Today mosaics will be generated to be hung on the wall.
 Because of that, the size is usually at least 90 cm x 60 cm.
 The larger the finished format, the more individual photos can be seen on the mosaic.

-With an individual photo size of 2 cm wide and 1.5 cm high, a 20 cm x 15 cm image is possible.
+With an individual photo size of 2.5cm wide and 1.5cm high, a 20 cm x 15 cm image is possible.
 However, typical wall mosaics are larger, about 90 cm x 60 cm.

 Amount of individual photos based on different formats

 |30 x 20 (about DIN A4)||200 Photos|

 |60 x 40 (about DIN A2)||750 Photos|

 |160 x 120 (about DIN 2A0)||6200 Photos|

 If you do not want the individual photos to be repeated, you need to upload the required amount of photos.
 However usually fewer are required, as the photos can be duplicated without being noticeable.

 Repetition of the individual photos gives the photo mosaic something special.
 It is also possible to design a memory game effect by searching for photo pairs.
 With large mosaics with thousands of photos there are many repetitions to be found.